(This article was first written in March 2009 - now most of us have Android tables laying around performing this task and much more!)

 Enter Load Identifier: XP

 This will make a new copy of the OS bootable.

 The Frame software itself reads all the XML files and the media files they point to as they are needed.
-For the music and radio, you can create playlists by dragging and dropping albums or clusters of items.
+For music and radio, you can create playlists by dragging and dropping albums or clusters of items.
 Since there is no keyboard, I put special attention to the ease of the UI and I believe I have succeeded since my wife could use it without much training 🙂 The GUI UI ended up simple and very intuitive, and yet it does everything it was supposed to do.

-I already mentioned a digital clock which kicks in if you are not displaying images full screen.
+I already mentioned a digital clock that kicks in if you are not displaying images full screen.
 I found a free one here and installed it as a screen saver.
 Then I added some C# code to control it since only the application knew when it is all right for it to kick in.